curv3d/curv/docs/Mesh_Export.rst

 Mesh Quality
 ------------
-Curv generates watertight, manifold meshes with no self intersections.
+Curv generates watertight, manifold meshes with no self intersections or degenerate triangles.
 These are high quality, defect free meshes that can be processed by any software.

 The mesh simplification performed by MeshLab may introduce self-intersections.